 To watch me make this recipe, please click the video below:

-- When sauce is thick and mushrooms have cooked down to about half their size, remove from heat and top with second half of cilantro and fresh grated parmesan cheese.
+When sauce is thick and mushrooms have cooked down to about half their size, remove from heat and top with second half of parsley and fresh grated parmesan cheese.